What does Isabel mean?

 Isabel \i-sa-bel\ as a girls' name is pronounced iz-a-bel.
 It is of Hebrew origin, and the meaning of Isabel is "God is my oath".
 Spanish variant of Elizabeth.
 Literary: Henry James named the heroine of his "Portrait of a Lady" Isabel Archer.
 Isabella is the name of several Spanish queens.
 See also Chavela.
 Actresses Isabella Rosellini, Isabelle Adjani; fashion designer Isabel Toledo.

-For more information, see also the related girl name Franisbel.
+For more on this name, see also the related girl name Franisbel.

 Displayed below is the birth name popularity of Isabel for girls.
 Isabel reached its peak rank of #83 in the U.S. in the year 2003, and is currently at #144.
 (Top 1000 Birth Names Statistics, 2014)